manasa-arun/python/content/en/Tips/breakpoint-built-in-function-in-python.md

 ---
 title: "Python breakpoint() function syntax, usage & example"
-description: "The breakpoint() function is a one of the built-in functions in python"
+description: "The 'breakpoint()' function is a one of the built-in functions in python"
 date: "2022-07-07T03:40:05+09:00"
 draft: false
 link: "breakpoint() Built-in functions"